MGASALUCAS/django-school-management-system/README.md

-# django-school-management-system
+# Django-repo for getting started with everything related to Python-web-development.
+Django is the new trend for web development in town now.
+Through this repository I have been sharing everything for a full functioning web app using djnago.

+From APIS, GUI designing, Mathematical and Scientific calculations, Ai bot integration, Machine Learning Integration and many else.

-A web based application that caters the need of storing, managing and retrieve school data. i.e Managing staff, students and other workers records
+This is  web based application that caters the need of storing, managing and retrieve school data. i.e Managing staff, students and other workers records

 # Getting started.